 Spelled Hiyo in English.
 Launched June 24, 1941.
 Commissioned July 31, 1942 at Kure and assigned to Carrier Division 2, Third Fleet.

 On October 4, 1942 departs Saeki for Truk, arriving on the 9th and assigned to main unit Advance Force.
 On October 11 departs Truk for the Solomons.

 On October 17, while operating off Guadalcanal prior to the Battle of Santa Cruz Islands, a fire broke out in the generator room.
 Considerable damage to the condensor is caused and the carrier is slowed to 16 knots and the carrier is forced to proceed for repairs, arriving at Truk on October 26, 1942.

 While under repair at Truk, suffers minor bomb damage on November 13, 1942 and November 27, 1942 during air raids.
 When the repairs were completed, Captain Beppu takes command and the carrier is assigned to Mobile Force and departs Truk on December 5 proceeding northward via Saeki before arriving at Kure on December 11.

 On January 15, 1943 the carrier patrols the Inland Sea, and travels from Tokuyama frequently.
 On February 26 dry docked at Kure, and departs on March 4 and resumes patrolling.
 On March 22 departs Saeki and is reassigned to the Main Unit Mobile Force, arriving at Truk on March 27, 1943.

 Two hours after the attack, there was a tremendous explosion.
-Japanese sources credited this to a submarine, but was actually caused by a gas vapor explosion, cutting all power and setting fires.
-Escorting destroyer Uranami could not assist due to the fires.
-The carrier began to sink, stern first, at 7:32pm.
+Japanese sources credited this to a submarine, but was actually caused by an explosion of gas vapor that cut off all power and started fires.
+Escorting destroyer Uranami could not assist due to the flames and the carrier began to sink stern first at 7:32pm.

 Fates of the Crew